 The Beiyang issue in Chinese military thinking.

 During the late 19th century Qing China fought a war that was to shame its legacy for a century.
 The First Sino Japanese War occurred during 1894 to 1895, and was fought over the imperial interest of China and Japan over the Korean peninsula.
-During the onset of the war, many predicted China's naval forces would triumph over Japan's.
-However as the war progressed, Japan’s smaller, more well trained fleet humiliatingly destroyed the Chinese fleet called the Beiyang fleet; ending the war when China sued for peace.
+During the onset of the war, many predicted China's naval forces, otherwise known as the Beiyang fleet, would triumph over that of Japan's.
+However, as the war progressed, Japan’s smaller, more well-trained fleet managed to win the war.
 The failure of the war led to further internal conflicts and unrest in China which ultimately culminated in the downfall of the Qing dynasty in the early twentieth century.
 The Beiyang fleet's failure to operate effectively and protect China's maritime interest was due to systematic corruption, a delinquent level leadership and lack of training of naval personnel.

 One simple way of explaining network centric warfare is the integration of computer communication into modern warfare.
 Such was the impact of network centric warfare it allowed the United States to easily decimate the Iraqi Armed Forces during the first Gulf War.
 In context the Gulf War led to 25 ~ 50 thousand Iraqi deaths, while coalition forces lost 292 personnel.
-Observing on the sideline the Chinese political establishment saw Iraq, a country with somewhat comparable military capability to itself become squashed by American military power.
+Observing on the side line the Chinese political establishment saw Iraq, a country with somewhat comparable military capability to itself become squashed by American military power.
 China had to act.
 Techno - centric and network centric warfare thereby became an objective of Chinese national security.
-Between early 1990s and 2012 China's military undergone drastic technological development with the establishment of State Owned Enterprises to improve defense technology.
-By investing in defense research development, Chinese firms were able to reverse engineer defense procurement of multiple weapon systems.
+Between early 1990s and 2012 China's military undergone drastic technological development with the establishment of state owned enterprises to improve defence technology.
+By investing in defence research development, Chinese firms were able to reverse engineer defence procurement of multiple weapon systems.